MyParcelCOM/json-schema-form-builder/README.md

     help: 'Please select an option.',
 ```

-The resulting JSON Schema property will looks as follows:
+The resulting JSON Schema property will look as follows:

 ```json
 {